-As described in Section 1.1 General Information, approximately 4.55 acres outside of the 2014 Contract Area was mined under a previous contract; earthwork and seeding has been completed for this acreage.
-Limited vegetation cover in this area, however, has contributed to ongoing rill-erosion from stormwater run-on in adjacent areas.
-Areas to be mined in Phase IV and the road proposed to access them, east of the area considered to be fully reclaimed, shall be graded to provide proper drainage and stable slopes (3H:1V or flatter) to prevent additional erosion in the 4.55-acre reclaimed area.
+As described in Section 1.1 General Information, approximately 4.55 acres outside of the 2014 Contract Area was mined under a previous contract; earthwork and seeding has been completed for this acreage, and it is considered fully reclaimed and approved by BLM/RPFO.
+Limited vegetation cover in this area, however, has contributed to ongoing soil-erosion from stormwater run-on in adjacent areas.
+Areas to be mined in Phase IVb, east of the area considered to be fully reclaimed, shall be graded to provide proper drainage and stable slopes (3H:1V or flatter) to prevent additional erosion in the 4.55-acres reclaimed area.

-Additionally, Rammsco has completed earthwork and seeding for approximately 6.57 acres of previously mined areas.
+Additionally, RAMMSCO has completed earthwork and seeding for approximately 8.39 acres of previously mined areas.
 However, as discussed during the November 2, 2018 site visit to the Mine, saltlover (Halogeton glomeratus), a Class B noxious weed in the State of New Mexico, was observed growing in the portion of the mine seeded in 2018, in the northwest section.
-Rammsco, in accordance with Condition 9.P of MMD Permit Modification 16-1, will continue to:
+RAMMSCO, in accordance with Condition 9.P of MMD Permit Modification 16-1, will continue to: